Wc4ever/PlaydateTemplate/README.md

 - hit F5 to run debug build
 ### To run on device:
 - configure and build Arm_Dev_Ninja preset
-- run task "Run on Playdate" with device conntected.
+- run task "Run on Playdate" with device connected.